-SMART Training Platform Summer Institute
+SMART Training Platform Summer School

 This program gave participants a deeper understanding of topics that are inherent to the development and maintenance of circular economies and approaches to solving these problems.
 This included the opportunities and challenges that arise as part of the circular food and digital agri-food revolution, healthy cities, and the circular food systems.
 The learning experience included small, interactive sessions and activities as well as case study competitions where interdisciplinary groups formed to solve a “real-world” challenge from a partner in the sector.